MANAGE NUKE PLUGINS USING NUKESHARED

 Place your scripts in the _init folder to have them run on Nuke startup (before UI is loaded), and in _menu to have them load with the UI.

-This path is added as an OFX path to Nuke.
+This path is added as a FONT environment path to Nuke.

 Change the contents of the file ‘Keyboard_Shortcuts.txt’ to quickly remap keyboard shortcuts for any item in the ‘Node’ bar on the left or the ‘Nuke’ bar on the top of the screen.